 Although basic research is important, we’re about application, i.e. healthspan engineering in humans.

 Our SAB consists of members who are truly committed to – and taking action in – the development of solutions to slow and ultimately reverse age related functional decline in humans to increase healthy years.

 Richard G. Cutler PhD

 Dr Cutler is an internationally known Molecular Biogerontologist.
 He has over 120 published papers, edited five books on the subject and organized numerous symposiums all aimed towards gaining a better understanding of the biological nature of human aging process and how it might be controlled to increase the healthy and productive years of life (health span).

 William Vaughan PhD

-PhD from UC Berkeley in medical physics and biophysics in 1974.
-Compared the proteomics in young vs old mice in kidney and various parts of the brain (thesis advisor, Melvin Calvin)
+PhD UC Berkeley 1974 in medical physics and biophysics.
+Compared the proteomics in young vs old mice in kidney and various parts of the brain (thesis advisor, Melvin Calvin, Nobel Prize winner)

-Bill has spent three decades applying nutritional research to human exercise performance and preventive medicine and funds his own human ageing research.
+Bill has spent three decades applying nutritional research to human preventive medicine and exercise performance, and funds his own human ageing research.
 Longtime member of American Aging Association.

 John D. Furber, MS

 John Furber is an entrepreneur and scientist who has been studying the biology of aging and regeneration since the 1980s.
 He was a principal in starting five companies during the 1980s and 90s.
 Currently he manages Legendary Pharmaceuticals, COMMA which is engaged in the discovery of pharmaceutical drugs and gene therapies to repair and reverse accumulating molecular damage to subcellular mitochondria, lysosomes, nuclei, and extracellular proteins in order to prevent and treat serious, late-onset diseases commonly associated with aging.